-- ?
-The proposed location of the three houses in the fields to the north of Tayview would be clearly visible to anyone using the Deuchney track and would therefore have a detrimental impact on the surrounding landscape. - ?
-It does not meet any of the categories for New Houses in the open Countryside - ?
-Both the building and occupation of new houses in this location would increase traffic on the Muirhall Road that extends to Balthayock, which is a narrow and winding road unsuited to taking additional traffic. - ?
-The additional houses would place extra demands on our water supply which is already subject to pressure drops and outages. - ?
+?
+It does not meet any of the categories for New Houses in the open Countryside

+?
+Both the building and occupation of a new house in this location would increase traffic on the Muirhall Road that extends to Balthayock, which is a narrow and winding road unsuited to taking additional traffic.

+?
+The additional house would place extra demands on our water supply which is already subject to pressure drops and outages.

+?
 The proposal would set a precedent for speculative new build development in this AGLV which would be against both the spirit and letter of good planning policy.

-To Andrew Baxter Planning Officer

-From Tony Maric

-Transport Planning Officer

-Transport Planning

-Our ref: TM Tel No. Ext 75329

-Your ref: 11/01373/FLL Date 16 December 2011

-MEMORANDUM

-The Environment Service

-Pullar House, 35 Kinnoull Street, Perth, PH1 5GD

-TOWN AND COUNTRY PLANNING (SCOTLAND) ACT 1997. - ROADS (SCOTLAND) ACT 1984
+TOWN AND COUNTRY PLANNING (SCOTLAND) ACT 1997, - ROADS (SCOTLAND) ACT 1984

-With reference to the application 11/01373/FLL for planning consent for:- Erection of 3 dwellinghouses Land 300 Metres East of Kingswells Kinfauns for Mr N Lowe
+With reference to the application 11/01399/FLL for planning consent for:- Erection of a dwellinghouse Kingswells Muirhall Road Kinfauns for Mr Nigel Lowe

-Insofar as the Roads matters are concerned I note the comments from the objectors regarding the impact of increased traffic on the local road network.
-However, I am satisfied that the extra traffic generated by three houses will have a negligible effect on the local road network.
-Therefore, I do not object to the proposed development provided the conditions indicated below are applied, in the interests of pedestrian and traffic safety.
+Insofar as the Roads matters are concerned I do not object to the proposed development provided the conditions indicated below are applied, in the interests of pedestrian and traffic safety.

-- Prior to the occupation or use of the approved development the vehicular access shall be formed in accordance with specification Type B, Fig 5.6 access detail to the satisfaction of the Planning Authority. - Prior to the occupation or use of the approved development turning facilities shall be provided within the site to enable all vehicles to enter and leave in a forward gear. - Prior to the occupation or use of the approved development a minimum of 2 No. car parking spaces per dwelling shall be provided within the site.
+- Prior to the occupation or use of the approved development the vehicular access shall be formed in accordance with specification Type B, Fig 5.6 access detail to the satisfaction of the Planning Authority. - Prior to the occupation or use of the approved development turning facilities shall be provided within the site to enable all vehicles to enter and leave in a forward gear. - Prior to the occupation or use of the approved development a minimum of 2 No. car parking spaces shall be provided within the site.